zsahmed/dialogflow_cloudfunction/README.md

 there are several feature enhancements that could be made to make the Agent even more powerful.
 Here are some potential next steps:

-1. Gather more data for BigQuery datasets.
+1. Gather more data for BigQuery data and automate ingestion.

    The data used by this MVP is just a small sample set of all the vector borne diseases that are tracked across the globe.
-Ingesting this global information would make the Agent more robust and able to assist more users across the country.
+Ingesting global information would make the Agent more robust and able to assist more users across the world.
+Data could be pulled in a number of ways, such as Cloud Functions triggered by Cloud Scheduler to access API endpoints or streamed in and written to BigQuery using Pub/Sub and Dataflow.

 2. Persist user conversations.